Diivix/compendium/README.md

 ## What I was doing

-Character Compendium!

-1. Do you need to use redux when getting the characters, or can I just use the local state?
+1. Create the full character page.
-2. Add a create character function.
+2. The create character form should redirect to the newly created characters page.
-3. Create the CharacterCard component.
+3. Add an edit character function to the character page.
 4. Add a delete character component.

 ## Tutorials